pereznetworks/WeatherX/README.md

 Status:

-  - 1: Front-end UI Model and Back-end services almost complete
+  - 1: Front-end App and Back-end Server now working
+      - a: security note: only the app site
+  - 2: backend issue: now able to return both geocoded and forecast results to front-end app
+      - a: both are from different api's,
+      - b: using custom manageDb and manageLoc,
+           - i: builds a, array of objects for each get /weather request
+           - ii: returns forecast and location data
+      - c: will need to switch to Mongod
+      - d: want to be completely done with any changes to data models before switching to Mongod
-  - 2: CORE IMPLMENTATION: working getting a long-term solution for converting date timestamps to correct timezone
+  - 3: front-end issue: converting date timestamps to correct timezone will be done by front-end
       - a: had to switch away from using mapbox for geocode/geolocaiton only requests
-           - i: due to thier usage-policy
+           - i: due to their usage-policy
            - ii: and mapbox does not provide timezone help anyways
+           - iii: may still use when building a radar-like animated layer over map of location
       - b: tomtom's service provides geocode/geelocation, high-enough request rate to get started, 2500/day
            - i: but no timezone/date help
       - c: using an api, timezonedb, means placing limits on requests, 1/sec, or incurring immediate cost